KristjanESPERANTO/Leaflet.LanguageSelector/README.md

 ## Stylesheet

 _leaflet.languageselector.css_ is used to style the components of the control.
 Adapt it as you like.

+Note: The selected language entry uses the CSS class `languageselector-selected` for visual styling.

 ## Language images